Riesz–Markov–Kakutani representation theorem: The representation theorem for positive linear functionals on C_{c}(X)

-As such, if all open sets in X are σ-compact then $\mu$ is a Radon measure.

 One approach to measure theory is to start with a Radon measure, defined as a positive linear functional on C_{c}(X).
 This is the way adopted by Bourbaki; it does of course assume that X starts life as a topological space, rather than simply as a set.
 For locally compact spaces an integration theory is then recovered.

 Without the condition of regularity the Borel measure need not be unique.
 For example, let X be the set of ordinals at most equal to the first uncountable ordinal Ω, with the topology generated by "open intervals".
 The linear functional taking a continuous function to its value at Ω corresponds to the regular Borel measure with a point mass at Ω. However it also corresponds to the (non-regular) Borel measure that assigns measure 1 to any Borel set $B\subseteq [0,\Omega]$ if there is closed and unbounded set $C\subseteq [0,\Omega]$ with $C\subseteq B$, and assigns measure 0 to other Borel sets.
 (In particular the singleton $\{\Omega\}$ gets measure 0, contrary to the point mass measure.)